GenericMappingTools/gmt/BUILDING.md

     -DLICENSE_RESTRICTED=LGPL or -DLICENSE_RESTRICTED=no to include non-free code
     ```

 Note that you have to configure and build out-of-source.
-It is safe to make a parallel build with make -j.
-Please configure with CMAKE_BUILD_TYPE=RelWithDebInfo (appends -O2 -g to CFLAGS) so that we get reliable backtraces from sighandler.
+It is safe to make a parallel build with `make -j`.
+It is expected that the GMT supplements plugin be distributed with the core programs.